 In Australia, the International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade is marked through a variety of events aimed at promoting knowledge and understanding.
 These include exhibitions, films, debates, workshops and cultural performances.
 Schools, universities, and community organisations strive to educate about the historical atrocities of slavery and its ongoing impact.
 The Observance is recognised annually on March 25, serving as a powerful reminder to all Australians of the need for ongoing commitment to combating racism and discrimination.

-Facts about Victims of Slavery & the Transatlantic Slave Trade
+Top 8 Facts for 2026 International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade in Australia

 In the News and Trending in Australia for International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade